-- Emissions associated with electricity purchased from third parties for sale to end users.
+- Associated with electricity purchased for sale to end customers.

 Iberdrola's inventory of greenhouse gas emissions is published annually, and documents from previous years are publicly available.

-In June 2020, AENOR verified Iberdrola's inventory of greenhouse gas emissions for its eleventh consecutive year, in accordance with the UNE ISO 14064-1:2012 standard, including direct and indirect emissions from all its activities.
+Since 2008, Iberdrola has verified its greenhouse gas emissions inventory with AENOR, in accordance with the ISO 14064-1:2018 standard, including direct and indirect emissions from all its activities.

-Iberdrola has been registered in the National Registry for Carbon Footprints and Compensation and Carbon Dioxide Absorption Projects of the Spanish Ministry for Ecological Transition in the CALCULATION and REDUCTION categories.
+Iberdrola is registered in the National Registry for Carbon Footprints and Compensation and Carbon Dioxide Absorption Projects of the Spanish Ministry for Ecological Transition and Demographic Challenge in the CALCULATION and REDUCTION categories.
 This seal was created with a double purpose: on the one hand, it makes it easier for organisations to prove their participation in the registry, and on the other hand, it reflects the degree of effort undertaken by such organisations in the fight against climate change.